-- withhold consent to the application being made - state the he/she wishes to have access to the report - request amendments to the report - withhold consent to the report being supplied to the employer - expect the issue to be dealt with confidentially and sensitively.
+- withhold consent to the application being made - state that they wish to have access to the report - request amendments to the report - withhold consent to the report being supplied to the employer - expect the issue to be dealt with confidentially and sensitively.

 It may, in rare and exceptional circumstances be necessary to ask for a professional opinion from an independent Occupational Health Physician.
 Obtaining the Member of Staff's Written Consent for Access to Medical Records